harrison-ai/hai-dataeng-tech-task/README.md

 This is a small coding task, which we expect should take no more than an hour or two of your time.
-It's a chance for you to demonstrate your familiarity with Python, but more importantly, it's opportunity to familiarise yourself with the data model for the second question.
+It's a chance for you to demonstrate your familiarity with Python, but more importantly, it's an opportunity to familiarise yourself with the data model for the second question.

 ---

 We have obtained some DICOM data from a partner and want to use it for AI model training.
-The partner's systems store DICOMs as separate header and image files, and these files have been processed turing transfer in order to remove identifying information.
-The result is data spread across two separate sets of tar archives:
+The partner's systems store DICOMs as separate header and image files; after the files have been processed to remove any identifying information, the result is data spread across two separate sets of tar archives:

 * The "text" archives in `./data/text/` contain de-identified DICOM header data
 * The "image" archives in `./data/images/` contain de-identified DICOM image data